How to become

 College

-You could take a college course in computing or IT support, like a:
+You could take a college course in computing, computer science or IT support.
+Courses like these may help you to get a trainee position with an organisation.

 - T level in Digital Support Services